-The Main Supply Estimates for central government departments, presented to the House of Commons today, seek Parliamentary authority for expenditure in 2012-13.
+The Main Supply Estimates for Central Government departments, presented to the House of Commons today, seek Parliamentary authority for expenditure in 2013-14.

 Estimates are presented on a budgetary basis, the means by which the Treasury monitors and controls departmental spending.
-They include non-cash items such as depreciation, which are excluded from the main spending total used to present departments’ resource settlements, agreed at Spending Review 2010 and updated in Budget 2012.
+They include non-cash items, such as depreciation, which are excluded from the main spending totals used to present departments’ resource settlements.

-A summary of the key figures in the Main Supply Estimates presented today is set out below.
-Excluding independent bodies’ Estimates not published today, Resource DEL less depreciation as shown below is the same as published at Budget 2012.
+A summary of the key figures in the Main Supply Estimates presented today is set out below, this excludes independent bodies’ Estimates not published today.
+Resource DEL less depreciation as shown below is consistent with Budget 2013.

 ||Of which: voted